-In terms of audio, both the Excite and Exclusive come with the same six-speaker system that features 3D sound.
-Unlike the manufacturer’s all-electric SUV, it’s refreshing to see both trim levels housing the same upgraded system at no additional cost.
+In terms of audio, both trims come with the same six-speaker system with 3D sound processing.
+Unlike the manufacturer’s other all-electric vehicles, it’s refreshing to see both with the same upgraded audio system.

 MG5 EV audio setup

-To tinker with the vehicle’s audio settings, one has to navigate to the appropriate menu on the 8″ infotainment system.
-Alongside a few volume settings, you’ll find a five-band equaliser and a ‘Sound Stage’ tab – here are our optimal settings:
+To tinker with the vehicle’s audio settings, one has to navigate to the appropriate menu on the 10.25″ infotainment system.
+Alongside a few volume settings, you’ll find a five-band equaliser and a few other options – here are our optimal settings:

 - EQ Preset: Custom